 More resources should be directed to creating wide-ranging opportunities for everyone to apply their enthusiasm for STEM projects and jobs.
 Do all middle schoolers have the chance to participate in a science fair project?
 Where can a high schooler go to participate in a robotics contest?
 How can a college student obtain an internship in industry to gain experience in computer engineering?
 Where can a PhD graduate in physics continue in her research?
 While opportunities exist, they are not accessible equally to underrepresented groups, especially those who live in areas where science and technology are not a priority.
 Efforts need to be undertaken by industry, schools and universities, and government institutes alike.

 One must enjoy math and science, as it is an essential tool to use in engineering.
 Also, communication is key for any engineer (counter to stereotypes!).
 Whether it speaking face-to-face, writing an engineering note, or creating a drawing, one must be able to communicate ideas and solutions in a clear fashion to start, build, test, and implement a project.
 Finally, it helps to keep an open mind as to where one's career will take you.
-When an opportunity arises, be open to considering them even if it is not in one's original plans.
+When an opportunity arises, be open to considering it even if it is not in one's original plans.
 You never know what happens unless you try it!
 As a student, a good way to learn about the work and gain experience is with practical experience: summer camps, competitive teams (robotics, racing cars), summer internships and research projects, co-op engineering (for college students).